Tyrrrz/.github/docs/why-so-political.md

 - **Q**: Do you realize that these terms are most likely not enforceable?

   - **A**: Yes.
-I expect it to have about the same level of legal force as code of conduct.
+I expect them to have about the same level of legal force as code of conduct.

 - **Q**: But what about X country or Y issue?
 Why didn't you add that to your terms of use too?